bushidokarat3/Havoc4.0/ListenerFailoverReadme.md

 ## Overview

-Havoc now includes advanced listener failover and rotation strategies inspired by Cobalt Strike's capabilities.
+Havoc4 is undergoing advanced listener failover and rotation strategies inspired by other C2 capabilities.
 These features enhance beacon reliability by providing intelligent host rotation and retry mechanisms when connections fail.

 ## Host Rotation Strategies